 How does the inventory help our trees?

-– to determine what to plant in order to increase the diversity of our urban forest to ensure we still have tress when the next blight comes to town (think Dutch Elm Disease and now, the Emerald Ash Borer killing our Ash trees.).
-Right now the bulk of our urban forest is made up of cedars, maples and spruce trees
+- Determines what to plant in order to increase the diversity of our urban forest to ensure we still have tress when the next blight comes to town (think Dutch Elm Disease, and now the Emerald Ash Borer killing our Ash trees).
+Right now the bulk of our urban forest is made up of cedars, maples and spruce trees.

-– Where are there opportunities to plant new trees
+- Shows where there are opportunities to plant new trees

-– Where are their trees that might be hazardous so we can inform the Township.
+- Establishes where are their trees that might be hazardous so we can inform the Township.

-– Determine the value of our urban forest which underscores why it merits attention and Township’s resources.
-The replacement value of our trees is pegged at more than $12 million dollars- and counting.
+- Determines the value of our urban forest which underscores why it merits attention and Township’s resources.
+The replacement value of our trees is pegged at more than $12 million dollars and counting.

 In 2016 we begun revisiting our original to reassess the trees to record any changes that have taken place since 2009.
 For example, how many trees have we lost, whether they have they been replaced and are the existing trees healthier or in worse shape.
 Dr Puric-Mladenovic is producing a report summarizing the changes.